nibeditans/Employee-Attrition-Analysis-On-IBM-HR-Data/README.md

 # Employee Attrition Analysis on IBM HR Data

-This project explores and analyzes employee attrition using IBM HR Analytics Employee Attrition & Performance dataset.
+In this project, I have explored and analyzed Employee Attrition & Performance using IBM HR Analytics dataset.
 The goal is to uncover patterns, identify key factors contributing to attrition, and insights related to employee turnover through visualization and statistical techniques using Python (for Data Exploration, Preprocessing, and Analyzing) and Power BI (for Interactive Report and Visual Storytelling).

 You can check out the complete article I have written on this Project: [Employee Attrition Analysis On IBM HR Data](https://nsdsda.medium.com/employee-attrition-analysis-on-ibm-hr-data-db3e07ebad43)